VictorieeMan/VictorieeMan.github.io/pages/about.md

 ---
-layout: page
+layout: default
 permalink: /about/
 ---

 # About

-About stugg and things!
+About stugg and things!!!